 Where Capacitors Are Used

 Capacitors appear in power-supply smoothing, signal coupling, timing circuits, sensor circuits, radio-frequency tuning, camera flashes, motor applications, and memory-related electronics.
-In each case, the useful behavior comes from one of three ideas: storing charge, storing energy, or responding to changing voltage.
+In every case the useful behavior comes from one of three ideas: storing charge, storing energy, or responding to changing voltage.
+Keep those separate and capacitor problems become much easier to read.

 Need help with a problem?